Pacific Southwest, Region 9: Superfund

 This site is being addressed through Federal, State, and potentially responsible parties' actions.

 Initial Actions: Fairchild implemented several initial cleanup actions that have decreased the extent and magnitude of groundwater contamination in the area.
-In 1981, a leaking tank was removed.
-In 1982, 3,440 cubic yards of contaminated soils were removed.
-Since 1982, a series of on- and off-site groundwater extraction wells have been operating to control the migration of groundwater contaminants.
-In 1983, wells in several aquifers that provided potential pathways for contaminant migration to the C Aquifer were sealed.
-A slurry wall was built around the perimeter of the site in 1986 to help contain on-site contaminants within the A and B aquifers.
+In 1981, a leaking underground tank was removed.
+In 1982, approximately 3,400 cubic yards of contaminated soils were removed to a depth of 52 feet.
+Between 1982 and 1998, on- and off-Site groundwater extraction wells operated to control the migration of groundwater COCs and remove COC mass.
+Between 1982 and 1986, pre-existing supply wells that were potential pathways for COC migration to deeper groundwater were sealed.
+A slurry wall was built around the perimeter of the Site in 1986 to prevent off-Site migration of COCs.

-Entire Site: In early 1989, the potentially responsible party, under EPA oversight, completed an investigation of the nature and extent of contamination at the entire site.
-The following cleanup remedies were selected: treating contaminated on-site soil using a vapor extraction process; pumping on-site shallow groundwater and off-site groundwater and treating it using air stripping and carbon adsorption, followed by on-site reinjection of the treated groundwater; pumping deep groundwater from off-site wells, followed by air stripping and discharging to surface water using storm drains, or reuse of the groundwater for road construction and irrigation; conducting laboratory and field studies to determine the effectiveness of biodegradation on on-site chemicals; implementing deed restrictions to limit groundwater and land use; and monitoring groundwater.
-All construction of cleanup remedies was completed by early 1992.
-One of the two off-site aquifers (the C Aquifer) has reached the designated level.
+Entire Site: Between 1982 and the issuance of the Final Site Cleanup Requirements Order (SCR) in 1989, the potentially responsible party had investigated the nature and extent of COCs at the Site, and commenced initial cleanup actions described above.
+The following cleanup remedies were selected in the SCR: treating on-Site soil using a vapor extraction process; continued pumping on-Site shallow groundwater and off-Site groundwater and treating it using air stripping and carbon adsorption, followed by on-Site reinjection of the treated groundwater; pumping deep groundwater from off-Site wells, followed by air stripping and discharging to surface water using storm drains, or reuse of the treated groundwater for road construction and irrigation; conducting laboratory and field studies to determine the effectiveness of biodegradation on on-Site chemicals; implementing deed restrictions to limit groundwater and land use; and monitoring groundwater.
+Groundwater monitoring and the deed restrictions remain active.
+The other cleanup remedies have ceased with Regional Water Board approval or are complete.

-In response to a Unilateral Order from the State, Fairchild is taking action to contain and reduce the contaminated groundwater plume.
+In response to a Unilateral Order 89-16 and Amended Order 95-84 from the State, Fairchild is taking action to contain and reduce the contaminated groundwater plume.

 Cleanup Results to Date